blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: [`eth_block_t *`](#eth-block-t)

 #### eth_getLogs

 ```c
 eth_log_t* eth_getLogs(in3_t *in3, char *fopt);
 ```

-returns a linked list of logs.
+Returns a linked list of logs.

-If result is null, check ,! otherwise make sure to free the log, its topics and data after using it!
+If result is null, check.
+Otherwise, make sure to free the log, its topics, and data after using it!

 arguments:
 ```eval_rst